victoramsantos/contest-delivery/README.md

 ## Result
-As result we provide a web site like this:
+As result we provide a web site like the image bellow which can be accessed (temporally) in [https://d28grd0qhvowxb.cloudfront.net/](https://d28grd0qhvowxb.cloudfront.net/):

 ![result](./resources/result.png)